buttplugio/buttplug-faq/hardware/bluetooth.md

 For **macOS** hardware newer than 2012, the on-board radio works well.
 For pre-2012 macOS hardware, the aforementioned dongle is recommended.

-For **Windows and Linux** desktops and laptops, we do not recommend using on-board radios.
+For **Windows and Linux** desktops and laptops, we do not recommend using on-board radios unless they have an external antenna.
 They usually have less broadcast range (**Note**: Radios that have an external antenna hooked up to them tend to work better, and may be exempt from this).
 We've also had many issues with the drivers that come with on-board Bluetooth radios not working with our software.
 If you are using a system with an on-board radio and are having issues, we recommend buying the dongle listed above.

 ## Can I use a Bluetooth 5 dongle?